Welcome to Jin Gu’s Homepage

-[2014/09/30] A computational-experimental integrative discovery paper is accepted: we identified a tumor suppressor miR-139 which can inhibit ETS1 in colon cancer.
+[2014/09/30] A computational-experimental integrative discovery paper is accepted: we identified a tumor suppressor miR-139 inhibiting ETS1 in colon cancer (Mol BioSyst 2014).

 [2014/05/24] A new version of FastDMA (v1.2.1) is released.
 The and output formats for region-based analyses are improved.
 A Win32 version is also provided.